Why and How to make “Gaba Rice”

 When Science explains the health benefits of an old tradition, we must listen.

-Sprouted brown rice must get your attention when you read about the increase of Arsenic contamination.
+Sprouted brown rice must get your attention when you read about the increase of Arsenic contamination in our foods.

 The incompletely digested proteins can irritate the intestines, leading to inflammation and allergic reactions.